...

 Changes in expenses as a motivator to modify the level of child support.

 I would do right off of the bat to figure out the monthly expenditures associated with this care.
-The more specific you can be, the more evidence you can base your request on, the better off he will be, in the more likely your petition to modify will be granted.
+Providing specific evidence to support your request increases the likelihood of the court granting your modification petition.
 The nice part about requesting to modify a child support order is that you can prove that a substantial change in your circumstances has occurred merely by presenting an accounting of your bills now compared to what they were at the time of your divorce or initial child custody case.
 There isn’t a lot of subjectivity to a discussion like this.

 It may be possible for you and your co-parent to discuss your modification attempt before a hearing and resolve the issue independently.
 Sometimes parties to a modification case are surprised that a resolution to this matter may be gained through a simple discussion with the other parent.
 It does not take a lot to have a civil conversation about the needs of your child.
 My advice would be to make each of your arguments for an increase in the Child Support obligation based on the proven needs of your child.
 If you focus more on what your child needs and less on what you need to pay your bills, then I think you would be better served.